An Analysis of the Effect of Investor Sentiment in a Heterogeneous Switching Transition Model for G7 Stock Market

 Taking this heterogeneity into account, the efficient market hypothesis and mean reversion in stock prices no longer seem to hold naturally as the price becomes the result of the interaction of at least two reaction functions.
 The first reaction function is that of arbitrageurs who rely more on fundamentals, do not follow emotions, and show evidence of rationality (Fama, 1965; Samuelson, 1965).
 The second function corresponds to less rational investors, also called noise traders, who do not trust fundamentals but rather follow their emotions, sentiment, and cognitive bias.
 These actors are not easily observed, an indirect approach, based on behavioural finance theory and the analysis of investor sentiment, has been proposed to analyse investors’ actions.

-From a theoretical point of view, one strand of the literature developed since the 1990s investigates the role of investor sentiment in determining stock prices (Barberis and al., 1998; Campbell and Kyle, 1993; De Long and al., 1990; Lakonishok and al., 1994; Shleifer and Summers, 1990).
-These studies have argued that noise traders are likely to affect the stock price and decision-making process of investors based on unpredictable changes in sentiment (Finuance and al., 2000; Loewenstein, 2001).
+From a theoretical point of view, one strand of the literature developed since the 1990s investigates the role of investor sentiment in determining stock prices (Barberis et al., 1998; Campbell and Kyle, 1993; De Long et al., 1990; Lakonishok et al., 1994; Shleifer and Summers, 1990).
+These studies have argued that noise traders are likely to affect the stock price and decision-making process of investors based on unpredictable changes in sentiment (Finuance et al., 2000; Loewenstein, 2001).
 From an empirical point of view, some studies (Fisher and Statman, 2000; Simon and Wiggins, 2001) have analysed the role of investor sentiment in stock price formation.
 In line with the theoretical framework, the consensus is that noise traders are able to affect the stock price.
 However, both theoretical and empirical studies are inconclusive in terms of the exact dynamics of asset price formation given the actions of arbitrageurs and noise traders.

 Our study is related to the strand of the literature investigating the nonlinear effect of the sentiment index in asset price formation.
 However, we differ from theoretical and empirical previous studies in two main ways.
 First, we relax the assumption of investor homogeneity and propose a heterogeneous agent framework, thus extending the theoretical model of Barberis et al. (1998) developed with a representative investor.
 Second, in line with Chiarella and He (2000), we propose a nonlinear model with two states for which the first state is predominated by fundamentals, while investor sentiment is the major driver in the second.
 Interestingly, the switching between these regimes and their activation occur through an endogenous change in investor sentiment.
 In particular, we propose an asset stock price dynamic analysis tested empirically based on the methodology of the smooth transition regression (STR) model of Granger and Teräsvirta (1993).
 The transition between regimes in this model is endogenously governed by changes in investor sentiment.